CodesByAda/CodesByAda/README.md

 ###

-<p align="left">I'm a passionate web developer and Discord bot enthusiast.
-I love crafting engaging and dynamic web experiences while also exploring the exciting world of bot development.
-Whether it’s coding in JavaScript or experimenting with new frameworks, I’m always eager to learn and grow!</p>
+<p align="left">I'm a web developer focused on building interactive and user-friendly web experiences.
+I enjoy working with modern technologies, exploring new frameworks, and continuously expanding my skills to create clean, efficient, and impactful web solutions.</p>

 ###